IAPW Founder's Story

 It began with a question.
-A young boy in a shelter in Minneapolis.
-“What do you want, in a perfect world?”
+Manuela Testolini asked a young boy in a shelter in Minneapolis, “What do you want, in a perfect world?”

 I asked him again and he gave me the same answer.
 I soon found out that he and his mother had left a domestic violence situation in the middle of the night.
 She grabbed his favorite things… his Tonka truck, his teddy bear, his box of crayons.
 But, she left behind… his favorite blue crayon.

 At that moment, I knew that a child’s perfect world may not be so out of reach.
 I also realized that we don’t ask this simple, but profound question often enough.
 So I started to ask kids in shelters, abuse treatment facilities, in foster care and classrooms.

 Using the arts to help kids find their voice, we made “change the world banners” and “wish boxes”, we drew what our perfect world may look like, we wrote poetry and sang songs.
 It was arts empowerment in disguise.
 I found that kids had a lot to say, not only about what they envisioned in a perfect world, but how they could be part of that change.
 How instead of being passive beneficiaries, they could use their empathy, creativity and aspirations to make a difference.